sketchytech/json-book/README.md

 After the "next things":

 - begin working on chapter level parsing
-- handle blockquotes, titles, subtitles
+- handle blockquotes, titles, subtitles, images

 Note: The initial parser is written in PHP for convenience but will be adapted to other languages and scripts (including JavaScript and Objective-C for iOS)